 But if you’ve never or hardly worked out before, she advises that you consult your doctor and start only after the first trimester – ideally in a group or under the guidance of a qualified instructor.

-Here, we ask the industry experts to recommend workouts and courses for mums of different fitness levels and interests.
+Here, we ask the industry experts to weigh in on different workouts.

 “But if your body says ‘this doesn’t feel right’ – stop and don’t push yourself.
 This is not the time to test the ‘no pain, no gain’ theory,” she adds.

-Low-impact exercises like prenatal yoga help prepare your body (physically), breath (energetically) and mind (mentally) for labour, delivery and motherhood, says Morgan from Pure Yoga.
+Low-impact exercises like prenatal yoga help prepare your body (physically), breath (energetically) and mind (mentally) for labour, delivery and motherhood, says yoga instructor Lay Peng.
 You learn to relax, rather than tense up when you feel uncomfortable.

 IF YOU DON’T EXERCISE REGULARLY